hasura/graphql-engine/docs/graphql/manual/auth/roles-variables.rst

 Option 2: In production, from apps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you're making GraphQL queries from your apps, you will not (and should not) be sending session variables directly from your app because anyone can spoof the role and values of the variables and get access to whatever data they want.
+If you're making GraphQL queries from your apps, you will probably not (and should not) be sending session variables directly from your app because anyone can spoof the role and values of the variables and get access to whatever data they want.

 In this case, you should configure a webhook that will return an object containing the role and session variables